nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-Goto module mechanism is facilitated by `GoToCommand`, `ModuleCodeMatchesKeywordPredicate` and `GoToCommandParser`.
+Goto module mechanism is facilitated by the `GoToCommand` and `GoToCommandParser`.

-It allows users to navigate to a specific module given their respective module code. <br>
+It allows users to navigate to a specific module given their respective module code, displaying information (i.e. tasks, links and contacts) that are associated to that module.<br>

 It uses the following methods provided by `ModelManager` which implements the `Model` interface.
+* `ModelManager::getModuleUsingModuleCode`: Retrieves a `Module` object using the `ModuleCode` object associated wih that `Module`
 * `ModelManager::updateFilteredModuleList`: Update the current module list and filter it according to the given predicate `Predicate<Module> predicate`, reflecting the changes accordingly in the GUI
+* `ModelManager::updateFilteredPersonList`: Update the current person list and filter it according to the given predicate `Predicate<Person> predicate`, reflecting the changes accordingly in the GUI
 * `ModelManager::setHomeStatus`: Sets the home status of Plannit.

 Given below is an example usage scenario and how the mechanism